-Tanzania has made progress in combating and to treat and prevent malnutrition and childhood undernutrition,5 however, improve food security and livelihoods. stunting levels were higher than the Our teams educated people on healthy national average of 30 per cent.
-In 2022, nutrition, screened children, and other the political and security situation remained vulnerable groups for malnutrition, and calm, but food insecurity continued to drive provided counselling.
-We constructed hunger.
-An estimated 17 per cent of the improved latrines in schools and provided population faced acute food crises following training and education to both girls and prolonged dry spells, pest infestations and boys on hygiene practices and sexual and disease outbreaks. reproductive health.
+Tanzania has made progress in combating childhood undernutrition,5 however, stunting levels were higher than the national average of 30 per cent.
+In 2022, the political and security situation remained calm, but food insecurity continued to drive hunger.
+An estimated 17 per cent of the population faced acute food crises following prolonged dry spells, pest infestations and disease outbreaks.